William Sloane Coffin: Childhood

 William Sloane Coffin Jr. was born into the wealthy elite of New York City.
-His paternal great-grandfather William Sloane was a Scottish immigrant and co-owner of the very successful W. & J. Sloane Company.
+His paternal great-grandfather William Sloane was a Scottish immigrant and co-owner of the W. & J. Sloane Company.
 His uncle was Henry Sloane Coffin, president of Union Theological Seminary and one of the most famous ministers in the United States.
-His father, William Sloane Coffin, Sr. was president of the Metropolitan Museum of Art and an executive in the family business.
-Famed record producer and civil rights activist John Hammond was a cousin.
+His father, William Sloane Coffin, Sr., was an executive in the family business and president of the Metropolitan Museum of Art.
+Record producer and civil rights activist John Hammond was a cousin, and singer and musician John P. Hammond his nephew.

-His mother, Catherine Butterfield, had grown up in the Midwest, and as a young woman spent time in France during World War I providing relief to soldiers, and met her future husband there, where he was also engaged in charitable activities.
+His mother, Catherine Butterfield, grew up in the Midwest, and as a young woman spent time in France during World War I providing relief to soldiers.
+She met her future husband there, where he was also engaged in charitable activities.
 Their three children grew up fluent in French by being taught by their nanny, and attended private schools in New York.

 William Sr.'s father, Edmund Coffin, was a prominent lawyer, real estate developer, and reformer who owned a property investment and management firm that renovated and rented low-income housing in New York.
 Upon Edmund's death in 1928, it went to his sons William and Henry, with William managing the firm.
 When the Great Depression hit in 1929, William allowed tenants to stay whether or not they could pay the rent, quickly draining his own funds, and at a time when the family's substantial W. & J. Sloane stock was not paying dividends.

-William Sloane Coffin, Sr. died at home on his oldest son Edmund's eleventh birthday in 1933 from a heart attack he suffered returning from work.
+William Sloane Coffin, Sr. died at home on his oldest son Edmund's 11th birthday in 1933 from a heart attack he suffered returning from work.
 After this, his wife Catherine decided to move the family to Carmel, California, to make life more affordable, but was able to do this only with financial support from her brother-in-law Henry.
 After years spent in the most exclusive private schools in Manhattan, the three Coffin children were educated in Carmel's public schools, where William had his first sense that there was injustice—sometimes very great—in the world.

 A talented musician, he became devoted to the piano and planned a career as a concert pianist.
 At the urging of his uncle Henry (who was still contributing to the family's finances), his mother enrolled him in Deerfield Academy in 1938.

 The following year (when Edmund left for Yale University), William moved with his mother to Paris at the age of 15 to receive personal instruction in the piano and was taught by some of the best music teachers of the 20th century, including Nadia Boulanger.
-The Coffins moved to Geneva, Switzerland, when World War II came to France in 1940, and then back to the United States, where he enrolled in Phillips Academy in Andover, Massachusetts.
+The Coffins moved to Geneva, Switzerland, when World War II came to France in 1940, and then back to the U.S., where he enrolled in Phillips Academy in Andover, Massachusetts.